MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/use-client.md

 - Display the **Do Not Forward** button in Outlook

 - Demo policy

-- Confirmation prompt **Do you want to delete this label?** for users when you don't use the policy setting for justification

 - Separate PowerShell cmdlets to connect to a Rights Management service